pashamo/WeatherApp/README.md

 - /css
 - index.html

-You must add your own openweathermap api key.
+You must add your own openweathermap api key:
-- Create a *config.js* under the *js* directory.
-Add your key to constant *WM_KEY* OR
+- Create a *config.js* under the *js* directory, add your key to constant *WM_KEY*
-- Replace *config.WM_KEY* in */js/script.js* with your key

-Navigate to project path in terminal and use 'http-server' or 'live-server' to run locally.
+Navigate to project path in terminal and use `http-server` or `live-server` to run locally.

 ## Features
 This app is designed mirroring some features already available on the web.
 The design inspiration comes from _theweathernetwork.com_.
 All processing is done in the front end, which causes application to run a little resource heavy.